fractalswift/interval-merge/README.md

     This also makes it easier to handle a variety of different cases (see below).

-    Please note: The code treads (1,4) (4,6) as non-overlapping but you can change this easily, note is in the code
+    Please note: The code treads (1,4) (4,6) as non-overlapping but you can change this easily, note is in the code on line 40.

     Cases handled:

       Example case:

       [(1, 3), (5, 12), (4, 10), (20, 25)]

       Extra case 1: